Explore YugabyteDB

 The Explore documentation introduces you to YugabyteDB's features, often through examples.

-Most examples demonstrating database features, such as API compatibility, can be run on a single-node universe either on your computer, using the free Sandbox universe (cluster) in YugabyteDB Managed, or using a universe created via YugabyteDB Anywhere.
+Most examples demonstrating database features, such as API compatibility, can be run on a single-node universe either on your computer, using the free Sandbox universe (cluster) in YugabyteDB Aeon, or using a universe created via YugabyteDB Anywhere.
 More advanced scenarios use a multi-node deployment.
 Refer to Set up YugabyteDB universe for instructions on creating universes to run the examples.

 Overview